Gurmukhi: Unicode

 Gurmukhī script was added to the Unicode Standard in October 1991 with the release of version 1.0.

 Many sites still use proprietary fonts that convert Latin ASCII codes to Gurmukhī glyphs.

 The Unicode block for Gurmukhī is U+0A00–U+0A7F:

-Digitization of Gurmukhī manuscripts
+Digitization

+Manuscripts

 Panjab Digital Library has taken up digitization of all available manuscripts of Gurmukhī Script.
 The script has been in formal use since the 1500s, and a lot of literature written within this time period is still traceable.
 Panjab Digital Library has digitized over 45 million pages from different manuscripts and most of them are available online.

-Internet Domain names in Gurmukhi
+Internet domain names

-Punjabi University Patiala has developed label generation rules for validating international domain names for internet in Gurmukhi.
+Punjabi University Patiala has developed label generation rules for validating international domain names for internet in Gurmukhī.